 After five years of experimenting in our nursery, I am convinced that substrate heating in the planted aquarium is key for long-term stability in the planted aquarium.
-It has consistently performed better with than our tanks that are not heated, with fewer algae problems and substrate problems due to compaction due to organic substance accumulation.
+Plants have consistently performed better with a substrate heater than in our tanks that are not heated, with fewer algae problems and substrate problems due to compaction from organic substance accumulation.

-While the tanks without it needed a breakdown and refurbish after 12 to 18 months, the tanks with the cables have been stable for over 5 years to date.
-If you are going to break down your planted aquarium every year to eighteen months then heating cables may not be a useful investment.
+While the aquariums without it needed a breakdown and refurbishing after 12 to 18 months, the tanks with the cables have been stable for over 5 years to date.
+If you are going to break down your planted aquarium every year to eighteen months any way, then heating cables may not be a useful investment.
 Otherwise, they do seem helpful.

 Why They Work